Ferrari 512: Cars built

+Ferrari 512M of Scuderia Filipinetti/Müller in the non-WC Norisring race in Nuremberg.

 The drivers of the 512 S factory cars

-Compared which Porsche which, from the mid-1960s, strived to align with the top sports car drivers of that era, Ferrari's Mauro Forghieri could not count exclusively on top racers in their quest to win the 1970 International Championship for Makes, as Ferrari had abandoned sports car racing after 1967, save for few entries in 1969.
-Clay Regazzoni and Jacky Ickx, who had returned from Brabham, were Ferrari's F1 men for 1970, but as endurance racing typically requires two drivers per car, at least six more drivers were needed to enter four cars, to match the four or more Porsche factory-backed entries.
-Also, Alfa Romeo entered factory prototype cars, and competed for drivers and other personnel.
+Compared with Porsche which, from the mid-1960s, strived to align with the top sports car drivers of that era, Ferrari's Mauro Forghieri could not count exclusively on top racers in their quest to win the 1970 International Championship for Makes, as Ferrari had abandoned sports car racing after 1967, save for a few entries in 1969 with the Ferrari 312 P. Clay Regazzoni and Jacky Ickx, who had returned from Brabham, were Ferrari's F1 men for 1970, but as endurance racing typically requires two drivers per car, at least six more drivers were needed to enter four cars, to match the four or more Porsche factory-backed entries.
+Also, Alfa Romeo and Matra entered factory prototype cars, and competed for drivers and other personnel.

-Starting the season, former Ferrari works driver Pedro Rodríguez had been lost to Porsche's JWA Gulf Racing of John Wyer, and to BRM in F1, while another former works racer, Chris Amon was now involved in F1 with March, just like Mario Andretti.
+Starting the season, former Ferrari works driver Pedro Rodríguez had returned to JWA Gulf Racing of John Wyer who now raced Porsche 917, and to BRM in F1, while another former works racer, Chris Amon was now involved in F1 with March, just like Mario Andretti.